gryphonshafer/Quizzing-Rule-Book/best_practices/best_practices.md

 - Read at a normal conversation rate.
 Hesitating or reading too quickly must be avoided since either may cause inaccurate quizzing.
     - Read all questions at the same rate of speed with the ability to stop reading the question at the exact moment a jump is made.
 - Keep the quiz moving at a consistent pace.
 A quiz should not be rushed, but it is important to maintain the quickest pace which does not interfere with accuracy.
-- Be open to a challenge and be willing to evaluate whatever the captains or co-captains feel is in error.
+- Be open to an appeal and be willing to evaluate whatever the captains or co-captains feel is in error.
 - Facilitate a positive, uplifting environment throughout the quiz.
 Quizmasters should speak clearly and be enthusiastic about quizzing.
 To this end, quizzers should be called by name, the score should be announced often (when a scoreboard is not present), and bonuses and quiz-outs should be promptly recognized.

 ## Answer Judge